HashinikaJanali/ITPM-Assingment-1/README.md

 ## Tests Summary
 - Positive tests: 24 (all passed)
-- Negative tests: 10 (all passed)
+- Negative tests: 10 (all failed)
 - UI test: 1 (passed)
-- Total: 35 tests passed
+- Total: 25 tests passed and 10 tests failed

 ## How to Run